sendbird/sendbird-platform-sdk-java/docs/OpenChannelApi.md

 <a name="ocUpdateBanById"></a>
 # **ocUpdateBanById**
-> SendBirdUser ocUpdateBanById(apiToken, channelUrl, bannedUserId, ocUpdateBanByIdData)
+> OcUpdateBanByIdResponse ocUpdateBanById(apiToken, channelUrl, bannedUserId, ocUpdateBanByIdData)

 Update a ban